What is a Coolant Flush?

 Add a chemical engine flush to clean the system.

-Flush out the system with distilled water.
+Flush out the system.

-Add coolant and antifreeze mixture.
+Add coolant and distilled water mixture.

 Of course, there’s some details missing from the process there, but that’s the gist.
 If you’re interested in learning more, check out this short video from ChrisFix who explains the coolant flush process with a visual aid to boot: